-Kurt Russell And Goldie Hawn: From ‘Rowan And Martin’s Laugh-In’ And Walt Disney To ‘Snatched.’
-[Opinion]
+Kurt Russell And Goldie Hawn: From ‘Rowan And Martin’s Laugh-In’ And Walt Disney To ‘Snatched’ [Opinion]

 “We eventually found our way upstairs looking at imaginary furniture and we were in the imaginary bedroom now and we are realistically having sex when the police walked in.
 We had to break into the place to get in so the next thing I see is a flashlight and Goldie and I are like, ‘What?’
 It was bizarre and weird.”

-So essentially, Goldie Hawn and Kurt Russell’s first date was dinner and a movie followed by breaking and entering, hot steamy sex and a run in with the law.
+So essentially, Goldie Hawn and Kurt Russell’s first date was dinner and a movie followed by breaking and entering, hot steamy sex, and a run in with the law.
 It is to their credit that there was a second date.
 For many people that could have been embarrassing, but not for Goldie Hawn and Kurt Russell.

 Now, Kurt Russell is definitely in his golden years at 66, but he’s still Goldie Hawn’s junior since she is 71.
-Hawn looks so much like she did on Rowan and Martin’s Laugh-In it is unimaginable that so much time has passed.
+Hawn looks so much like she did on Rowan and Martin’s Laugh-In, it is unimaginable that so much time has passed.
 It seems like only yesterday when looking into the faces of the still youthful-looking Kurt Russell and Goldie Hawn.

 RELATED REPORTS FROM THE INQUISITR